NaumovaNad/docs-Juno/README.md

 - Title: The title of your dApp.
 - Description: A brief description of your dApp (please keep it concise).
 - Image: A compressed image of your dApp, 1200x630px dimensions.
-Commonly the social card of your project
+Commonly the social card of your project.
 - URL: The URL to access your web app or website.
 - Source code URL (optional): If applicable, provide the URL to the source code of your dApp.
-- Twitter/X handle (optional)
+- Twitter/X handle (optional).

 For an example JSON entry and formatting guidelines, refer to the existing entries in the [showcase.json](showcase.json) file.